 I have been excited to write this post since last May.
-My husband and I were on a weekend trip in State College, PA celebrating our six-year dating anniversary by visiting all the local bookstores as we are wont to do.
-In a cute cafe and bookstore called Webster’s, I came across a uniquely rustic book called The A B C of Evolution by Joseph McCabe.
+My husband and I were on a weekend trip in State College, PA celebrating our six-year dating anniversary by visiting all the local bookstores as we like to do.
+In a cute café and bookstore called Webster’s, I came across a uniquely rustic book called The A B C of Evolution by Joseph McCabe.
 It was $20 which is above the average price for a used book, but something told me I would never find a book like this again, so I bought it.
 Part of what sold me was the copyright date of 1920; at the time I thought to myself that that would soon be 100 years ago!
 Since then I’d been waiting for the perfect time in 2020 to look back at where the study of evolution was 100 years ago.

 (I know it says 1921 a lot, but I think that the book was originally published in 1920, and that this copy was printed in 1921.
 We don’t need another endless hunt for the original publication date like we had last week.)

 Joseph McCabe was raised Catholic.
 He even studied at a monastery and was an ordained priest at age 23, but that was the same year when McCabe renounced his faith and began writing.
 From then on, he was “bitterly anti-Catholic,” and he devoted the rest of his life to secularism.
 He wrote 122 “Big Blue Books” and 121 “Little Blue Books,” including The A B C of Evolution.
 I really encourage you to read more about him (if you don’t already know about him; it seems he’s pretty well known and I just had no idea).
 His Goodreads page is very informative, and if you want to fall even deeper into a rabbit hole, there are links to even more articles about him at the bottom of that page.